 - Hoxel Group, LLLC

 - Meriweather Godsey

 - Thorvin, Inc.

 Whether you work for government of industry, any injury on the job or on the road could result in serious injury or illness.
 Manufacturing, laboratory, transportation or work with animals can result in injuries that are not your fault.
 If this happens to you in Craig County, call the team at Altizer Law, P.C.
 We are known for our passionate and persistent fights on behalf of our clients – even against government, insurance companies, and big business.

 Service employers include Monroe County Health Center and The Virginia Baptist Children’s Home.
 Medical malpractice, damages from unsafe medications and medical devices and products can happen anywhere.
-If you are harmed as a result of the actions of a medical provider or by unsafe products, you have an advocate in the attorneys of Altizer Law, P.C.
+If you are harmed as a result of the actions of a medical provider or by unsafe products, you have an advocate in the experienced legal team of Altizer Law, P.C.
 We have a strong record of helping people obtain appropriate settlements from those responsible for their injury.